 I bought the ticket for the movie at IMAX Landmark 81 in Saigon, and I was extremely thrilled with the crowd.
 People treated it as a real concert with light sticks, dance moves and synced chanting as if it was live.
 I had such a great time that I ended up going to the same theater three more times just to watch her and enjoy the crowds.
 It was unexpectedly healing!
-Though I didn't join any of the 149 live concerts, the movie alone was inspiring enough to leave long-lasting impressions.
-So grateful for the experience, I exclaimed to my friend: What a time to be alive!
+Though I didn’t go to any of her 149 live concerts, the movie alone was inspiring enough to leave long-lasting impressions.
+So grateful for the experience, I exclaimed to my friend: “What a time to be alive!
 You know?
-To be alive at the same time as the mighty Taylor Swift!
+To be alive at the same time as the mighty Taylor Swift!”

 “You play stupid games, you win stupid prizes.”